CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-3-ASC-Security-Policy.md

 5. On the **Deny - Prevent resource creation**, select your subscription (which is currently set to audit mode).
 This allows you to ensure that from now on, a storage account without the security transfer feature turned on will be denied.
 Click on **Change to Deny**.

-   **Note**: If you unable to edit the query.
-Click on the eclipse and select **change to Audit** and retry the step
+   **Note**: If you are unable to edit the query.
+Click on the eclipse select **change to Audit** and retry the step

     ![](https://github.com/Divyasri199/AIW-Security-Immersion/blob/main/Labs/Images/change%20to%20deny.png?raw=true)

 6. Go back to the **recommendations view**, type **Auditing** in the search box, .
 Click on the recommendation **Auditing on SQL server should be enabled**.

-   > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up-to 24 hours for all the recommendations to show up.
-It is possible that during the lab time this may not show up – which is the case sometimes.
+   > Note: If you don't see the above recommendation that means it is not loaded yet and it could take up to 24 hours for all the recommendations to show up.
+It is possible that during lab time, this may not show up – which is the case sometimes.
 You can note down this step number then continue to the next exercise and verify this later.

     ![Auditing on SQL server should be enabled](../Images/asc-auditing-sql.gif?raw=true)